 In short, you have not cured your hypertension – you are merely controlling it.

-The conditions that gave rise to your elevated blood pressure are still there, waiting to raise you blood pressure back up to dangerous levels the minute they’re released from their chemical bondage.
+While high blood pressure control is obviously a good thing, the conditions that gave rise to your elevated blood pressure are still there.
+And they are still waiting to raise your blood pressure back up to dangerous levels the minute they’re released from their chemical bondage.

-Add to that fact the statistic that more people die of stroke and heart attack while on high blood pressure medications than those who are not on them and the pharmaceutical approach to hypertension seems even less attractive.
+There’s also the statistic that more people die of stroke and heart attack while on high blood pressure medications than those who are not on them.
+So when you consider all this, the pharmaceutical approach to high blood pressure control seems even less attractive.

 (That’s not to say that hypertension medications cause stroke and heart attack.
 But that statistic does seem to suggest that these drugs do not offer the protection against these diseases one might have hoped.)